All Resources in one place.

 Beyond choosing the appropriate diversified asset mix, portfolio risk can be reduced substantially over the long term by being well diversified by industry group and geographically.
 Reducing company specific risk by taking a conservative approach to security selection, with quality being a key criterion.
 Quality includes choosing companies that exhibit strong balance sheets and free cash flow generation, have a record of growing earnings, and return on equity, and have competent management.

 Time Horizon has a direct effect on the amount of risk you can withstand, and on the return the portfolio can generate.
 As a rule, the longer the time horizon, the more risk can be taken in the portfolio and, therefore the higher the level of equity or private assets that can be included in the asset mix.
 Circumstances may change over time, so investment decisions and policies may change.
+Both the Operational Contingency Reserves and the Endowment investment classes can accept the short term volatility associated with a longer investment time horizon.

 CMFSC's Privacy Policy is governed by the BC Personal Information Protection Act ("PIPA"), and describes the way that CMFSC collects, uses, and discloses personal information of third parties in the course of its activities, implementing CMFSC's commitment to collect, use and disclose personal information responsibly.
 The CMFSC Privacy Policy is based on the standards required by PIPA, and CMFSC's interpretation of these responsibilities.
 To the extent that the provisions in this Privacy Policy are inconsistent with PIPA, PIPA's requirements shall govern.